 Kingston is developing a strong strategic narrative with its communities; our story of the future.
 We are thinking radically about how we use our resources, to focus on savings and to fundamentally explore how we use what we have more effectively.
-We need to become more commercial in our approach and generate more income locally whilst at the same time meeting the needs of our citizens and communities.
+This means supporting staff to develop, recruiting the best people and offering a constructive and supportive culture that encourages them to stay and grow.
+In short, we need to become an organisation fit for the future challenges of public services.

 To be successful our organisation needs to change, so we are changing our structure to provide strong strategic leadership and delivery capability, developing our systems and processes to become more agile to enable us to do more with less.
 This means organising ourselves differently, growing our own and recruiting the best available talent and creating a constructive and supportive culture.
 In short, we need to become an organisation fit for the challenges of today’s public services.

 We have a great team to work with.
 Our employees have already told us that they want to be "open, innovative and smart” in the way they work and there are already some great examples of these values in action.